Academic Requirements of Receiving Financial Aid

 If you are placed on academic suspension, your financial aid appeal cannot be considered until you have appealed your academic suspension with the Committee on Academic Status (COAS).
 The academic decision of COAS is not based on your ability to receive federal student aid.

-You may be eligible for a recalculation of your attempted credits if you are returning to Tompkins Cortland after an absence of five years or more and you are entering a new program of study.
-The recalculation of attempted credits is available once and must be completed within the first year of returning to College.
+You may be eligible for a recalculation of your attempted credits if you are returning to TC3 after an absence of three or more years and are entering a new program of study.
+The recalculation of attempted credits is available once and must be completed within the first year of returning to the College.

 Under the recalculation, attempted credits for which you received a passing grade, failing grade or withdrawal that do not meet graduation requirements for your new program of study are excluded from the maximum 92 credit limit for a first degree or 114 credit limit for a second degree.